A Peace of Metal

 A prolific creator, his talents are diverse.

-He has written several plays and now, an author, having completed a book entitled, ‘The Lost World of the Maya.’
-About to be released is a romance novel, ‘Scent of a Lion,’ set in South Korea.
-In development, a children’s educational book, The Adventures of Kanga, the Lost Kangaroo,’ based in Cambodia.
+He has written several plays and now, an author, completed a book entitled, ‘The Lost World of the Maya’ as well as a romance novel, ‘Scent of a Lion,’ set in South Korea.
+In development, is a children’s educational book, The Adventures of Kanga, the Lost Kangaroo,’ based in Cambodia.
 He has also written research reports on subjects as diverse as anatomy, astronomy and mathematics.

 Lindsay’s artwork has featured in several group and solo art exhibitions, including a fine-art photography exhibition entitled, Skyharp.
 This project documents the changing light of the natural environment and its effect on an outdoor metallic sculpture which aligns with the equinox and the solstice.